 Wellies & Windbreaks has many years experience managing and marketing self-catering holiday homes.
-We pride ourselves on working closely with you, the homeowner, to present your property to the best advantage and help you maximise your income.
-We also aim to offer the same quality and dedicated service to our guests as we believe strongly in the value of building loyalty and repeat bookings.
+We pride ourselves on working closely with you, the homeowner, to present your property to its best advantage and help you maximise your income potential.
+We also aim to offer the same quality and dedicated service to our guests, as we believe strongly in the value of building loyalty and repeat bookings.
 Positive experiences are critical as in this social media age, the reality is that comment really counts.
 As we operate only in the Witterings and surrounding Manhood Peninsula area south of Chichester, our knowledge of ‘our patch’ and what our guests are looking for is exceptional.

-To discuss Wellies and Windbreaks managing your property please contact our Managing Director Amanda Pugh
+To discuss Wellies and Windbreaks managing your property or to simply ask some questions, email Amanda at email@example.com

 We know you will have lots of questions so we have tried to answer some of those which tend to be at the forefront of homeowner’s minds.